zhuangchong/fluss/website/docs/quickstart/flink.md

                  ON c.nation_key = n.nation_key;
 ```

-### Real-Time Analytics on Fluss datalake-enabled tables
+### Real-Time Analytics on Fluss datalake-enabled Tables

-Now, the data of the table `datalake_enriched_orders` is in Fluss(for rel-time data) and Paimon(for historical data).
+The data for the `datalake_enriched_orders` table is stored in Fluss (for real-time data) and Paimon (for historical data).

-When you query with specifying table `datalake_enriched_orders`, Fluss will union the data in Fluss and Paimon to get the full result.
+When querying the `datalake_enriched_orders` table, Fluss uses a union operation that combines data from both Fluss and Paimon to provide a complete result set -- combines **real-time** and **historical** data.

-In the case you only want to query the data in Paimon directly which is high performance without extra union, you can specifying table `datalake_enriched_orders$lake` with `$lake` suffix.
+If you wish to query only the data stored in Paimon—offering high-performance access without the overhead of unioning data—you can use the `datalake_enriched_orders$lake` table by appending the `$lake` suffix.
-With that, you will also get all the optimization and features of a Flink Paimon table source, including [system table](https://paimon.apache.org/docs/master/concepts/system-tables/) using with `datalake_enriched_orders$snapshots`, etc.
+This approach also enables all the optimizations and features of a Flink Paimon table source, including [system table](https://paimon.apache.org/docs/master/concepts/system-tables/) such as `datalake_enriched_orders$lake$snapshots`.

-Use the following SQL to query the snapshots on Paimon:
+To query the snapshots directly from Paimon, use the following SQL:
 ```sql  title="Flink SQL Client"
 -- switch to batch mode
 SET 'execution.runtime-mode' = 'batch';